mariajbellido/mariajbellido/README.md

 After quite a long working experience in other fields (mainly as an import, export and logistics manager), I decided to switch to digital businesses from traditional, brick-and-mortar companies.
 For different reasons, it took a while until I got 100% involved with a native digital brand, that was in its infancy at that moment.
 I had the outstanding opportunity to build something great with its owner, until Brexit, and some other factors, made the project difficult to sustain.

 It took a while to transfer the local little company that supported the main activity, so I decided to take a short break to strengthen my skills in digital marketing.
-I enjoyed technical stuff, while I felt a bit upset about “overexposure” in social media taught in some courses.
+I enjoyed technical stuff, while I felt a bit upset about “overexposure” taught in some social media courses.

 I took a few small-sized projects working with solo entrepreneurs, helping them to implement or run their online stores.
 I worked with CMS such as WordPress/WooCommerce, and Shopify.